-- (a) Answer provided by the European Commission in accordance with article 16b(5) of the ESMA Regulation (please see the related Disclaimer on page 5): - i.
-Yes, Article 23 of CSDR applies to all types of securities as defined under Article 2(8) of CSDR, that means financial instruments as defined in point (15) of Article 4(1) of Directive 2014/65/EU, whether admitted to trading on regulated markets or MTFs, traded on trading venues, or not. - ii.
+- Yes, Article 23(3)(e) of CSDR applies to all types of securities (as defined under Article 2(8) of CSDR). - ii.
 National laws referred to in Article 49(1) of CSDR govern the relationship between issuers and holders of such securities or any third party, such as ownership rights, voting rights, dividends and corporate action, which for the sake of clarity, is not the national law of the home NCA that will receive this communication.